tamuratak/vscode_architecture/README.md

 - `src/vs/workbench/api/`
   - ExtensionHost
 - `src/vs/workbench/contrib/`
   - They provides contributions.
-Here, a contribution refers to non-persistent objects and the functionalities they offer. registerWorkbenchContribution2, Registry, Action, を使って登録する。
+Here, a contribution refers to non-persistent objects and the functionalities they offer.
+The life-cycle is associated with specific objects, and depending on the associated target, it is referred to as WorkbenchContribution, EditorContribution, and so on.
 - `src/vs/workbench/services/`
   - They provide services.
 Here, a service refers to persistent objects and the functionalities they offer.
 Persistent objects are those that continue to exist until the application is terminated.

+Contributions and services are very similar, but the difference lies in whether the life-cycle is associated with specific objects or is persistent.
+Notice that  Contributions may be exceptionally defined in `workbench/services/`, and similarly, services may be defined in `workbench/contrib/`.

 src/vs/platform/registry/common/platform.ts

-workbench/services/ で contribution を定義したり, workbench/contrib/ で service を定義していることがある。

 ## Dependency Injection and TypeScript decorators